team-soapstone/front-end-capstone/README.md

 ### Changing Product with Search Bar
 ![Search Bar](./demo/changeProductDemo.gif)

 ## Technologies Used
-Please note that the below are a list of all major dependencies used in the project.
+Please note that below is a list of all major dependencies used in the project.
 There could be various adapters and minor dependencies needed.
 Please ensure to install the necesary modules with NPM.

 * React: Version 15.6.0
 * React-DOM: Version 15.6.0